 One way to distinguish enoki from Galerina autumnalis is that enoki has no annulus (ring) on its stipe, whereas Galerina autumnalis does.
 However, the most reliable identification method is taking a spore print.
 Enoki spores are white, while Galerina autumnalis spores are brown.

-It is essential only to harvest wild enoki (or any mushroom) if 100% sure about its identification.
+You should only harvest wild enoki (or any mushroom) if certain about its identification.
 A much safer option is to purchase cultivated enoki, which are widely available in Asian grocery stores.

 Cultivated enoki have a noticeably different appearance than wild specimens.
 They have long, white stipes and undeveloped white caps.
 The reason for this is that enoki cultivation happens in the dark.
 Therefore, the mushrooms grow long and thin as they stretch out, searching for light.